More about: Anne Frank House in Amsterdam: Tickets and Tours

 If you don't make it in time and can't get tickets to the museum, you can sign up for the Anne Frank tour of Amsterdam's Jewish Quarter In fact, this activity will give you the opportunity to learn more about the history and the environment where the German girl and her family hid, thanks to the explanations given by an expert guide.

-The best way to complete your visit: the Anne Frank tour of the Jewish Quarter
+The best option to complete your visit: the Anne Frank tour of the Jewish Quarter

-Another way to learn about Anne Frank's life, if you prefer to have an expert guide tell you the details of her life, is to take the Anne Frank tour of Amsterdam's Jewish Quarter
+Another way to learn about Anne Frank's life, if you prefer to have an expert guide tell you the details of her life, is to take the Anne Frank tour of Amsterdam's Jewish Quarter.
+Do you want to know the details of this tour?
+Here they are:

 Are there guided tours of the Anne Frank Museum and is it worth it?